 The Iraqi Alliance for Disability Organizations (IADO) has continued to promote a landmine ban and organized an event together with the government of Iraq in April 2015 to celebrate the Mine Ban Treaty’s achievements and to consider implementation challenges as part of the International Day of Mine Awareness and Assistance in Mine Action.

 Since the Second Review Conference in 2009, Iraq has attended almost every meeting of the Mine Ban Treaty.
-It participated in the convention’s Third Review Conference in Maputo, Mozambique, in June 2014, where it made statements on clearance and during the high-level segment.
-More recently, Iraq attended the Mine Ban Treaty’s Seventeenth Meeting of States Parties in Geneva in November 2018, where it provided statements on victim assistance, contamination and clearance, and cooperation and assistance.
-Iraq served on the Committee on Cooperative Compliance from 2016–2018.
+Iraq participated in the convention’s Fourth Review Conference in Oslo, Norway in November 2019, where it provided an update on clearance efforts and called for the international community to continue to support clearance operations.
+Iraq also participated in the treaty’s intersessional meetings in June–July 2020, where it made statements on cooperation and assistance, compliance, and victim assistance.
+Iraq served on the Committee on Cooperative Compliance from 2016–2018 and 2019–2021.

-Iraq is a party to the Convention on Cluster Munitions.
-Iraq ratified the Convention on Conventional Weapons and all its protocols on 24 September 2014.
+Iraq is a State Party to the Convention on Cluster Munitions, while Iraq ratified the Convention on Conventional Weapons (CCW) and all its protocols on 24 September 2014.

 Production and transfer

-Iraq produced antipersonnel mines in the past, including in the period leading up to the 2003 conflict.
-It previously manufactured a copy of the Italian Valmara 69 bounding antipersonnel mines, at least one antipersonnel mine developed with Yugoslav assistance, one ex-Soviet model and two older Italian mine designs.
-All mine production facilities were apparently destroyed in the coalition bombing campaign in 2003.
+Iraq produced antipersonnel mines in the past, including in the period leading up to the conflict with a coalition led by United States (US) in 2003.
+Iraq previously manufactured a copy of the Italian Valmara 69 bounding antipersonnel mine, developed at least one antipersonnel mine with Yugoslav assistance, and manufactured one ex-Soviet model and two older Italian mine designs.
+All mine production facilities were apparently destroyed during the coalition bombing campaign in 2003.
 Iraq reported that it has no intention to reconstruct its production capacity.

 There have been no reports or allegations of landmine transfers from Iraq since the 1990s.

-For the eighth year in a row, there were not any confirmed reports of new use of antipersonnel mines by government forces or its international coalition partners.
-From 2014–2018 the Islamic State (IS, also known as ISIS) fighting the government of Iraq used improvised landmines, other types of improvised explosive devices (IEDs), and victim-activated booby-traps.
-The extent to which the IEDs are command-detonated or victim-activated is not clear.
+For the ninth year in a row, there were not any confirmed reports of new use of antipersonnel mines by Iraqi government forces or its international coalition partners.
+From 2014–2018, the Islamic State, fighting the government of Iraq, used improvised landmines, other types of improvised explosive devices (IEDs), and victim-activated booby-traps.
+The extent to which IEDs were command-detonated or victim-activated is not clear.

-In October 2015, Iraq called for further assistance to address its humanitarian problem with uncleared landmines and explosive remnants of war (ERW) including cluster munition remnants, which it said has been “further compounded by terrorist groups, notably ISIS planting landmines and explosive devices to prevent the return of Iraqi forces to the areas.”
-Iraq has blamed terrorist armed groups and IS, fighting government forces since 2014, for “a dramatic increase the number of mines, UXOs [unexploded ordnance] and IEDs” in the country, as well as for the increasing number of displaced persons.
-In May 2015, Reuters reported that IS fighters laid landmines in Ramadi, the capital of Iraq’s western desert province of Anbar.
-Research organization Conflict Armament Research said in April 2015 that IS forces are producing and deploying IEDs on an industrial scale.
-In February 2017, the Iraqi government repeated its calls for help from the international community in clearing mines from areas freed from IS.
+In October 2015, Iraq called for further assistance to address its humanitarian problem with uncleared landmines and explosive remnants of war (ERW) including cluster munition remnants, which it said has been “further compounded by terrorist groups, notably ISIS [Islamic State] planting landmines and explosive devices to prevent the return of Iraqi forces to the areas.”
+Iraq has blamed terrorist non-state armed groups and Islamic State, which has fought government forces since 2014, for “a dramatic increase the number of mines, UXOs [unexploded ordnance] and IEDs” in the country, as well as for the increasing number of displaced persons.
+In May 2015, Reuters reported that Islamic State fighters laid landmines in Ramadi, the capital of Iraq’s western desert province of Anbar.
+Research organization Conflict Armament Research said in April 2015 that Islamic State forces were producing and deploying IEDs on an industrial scale.
+In February 2017, the Iraqi government repeated its calls for help from the international community in clearing mines from areas freed from Islamic State control.

 Stockpiling and destruction

-In previous Monitor reports, substantial but decreasing numbers of antipersonnel mines were recovered by foreign and Iraqi forces from caches.
+In previous Monitor reports, it was noted that substantial but decreasing numbers of antipersonnel landmines were recovered by foreign and Iraqi forces from caches.
 The Monitor has not found any information regarding seizures during the current reporting period.
-Iraq reported that it destroyed 2,783 antipersonnel mines from mined areas in 2018.
+Iraq reported that it destroyed 2,941 antipersonnel mines from mined areas in 2019.
 The Iraqi government had not previously reported on recovered mines or their destruction in its Article 7 reports.

-Meeting with Bakhshan Assad, Head of Rehabilitation Department, Ministry of Public Health, with Maythem Obead, Head of Victim Assistance and Mine Risk Education Department of Mine Action and Victim Assistance Authority (MAVAA), with Soran Majeed, Victim Assistance Officer, and with Ibrahim Baba-Ali, UNDP Iraq, in Geneva, 23 May 2012.
-See also, Mine Ban Treaty Article 7 Report (for the period 1 January 2013 to 31 December 2013), Form A.
+Meeting with Bakhshan Assad, Head of Rehabilitation Department, Ministry of Public Health, with Maythem Obead, Head of Victim Assistance and Mine Risk Education Department of Mine Action and Victim Assistance Authority (MAVAA), with Soran Majeed, Victim Assistance Officer, and with Ibrahim Baba-Ali, United Nations Development Programme (UNDP) Iraq, in Geneva, 23 May 2012.
+See also, Mine Ban Treaty Article 7 Report (for calendar year 2013), Form A.